harshitadd/harshitadd.github.io/_news/announcement_1.md

 ---
 layout: post
-date: July 2021
+date: July 2022
 inline: true
 ---

-Visiting JSALT@JHU as a part of the Speech Translation for Under-Resourced Languages Track
+Visiting Johns Hopkins University for the month as a part of JSALT'22: Participated within the Speech Translation for Under-Resourced Languages Track